Brand Response Council

 Sales Manager, Performance Advertising

 Ella Leung is the sales manager of the performance advertising sales team at the Walt Disney Co.
 Leung joined ESPN in 2005.
 She negotiated pricing, advertising placement, content, and event concepts for ESPN, ESPN2, ESPNews, ESPN Classic, ESPNU, SEC, ACC, and ESPN Deportes.
 In her current role, she is responsible for the day-to-day management of the performance advertising sales team on ESPN, ABC, Disney, Freeform, FX, and National Geographic networks.
 Prior to joining Disney, she spent three years at WorldLink.
-Leung holds a B.A. in communications and psychology from New York University and resides in Queens with her husband and two young children.

 Vice President, Direct Response and Long-Form